dawranliou/dawranliou.com/zola-sandbox/content/2018-04-30-decode-phone-number.md

-title = "Decode your phone number with Clojure" tags = ["clojure"] slug = "decode-phone-number" description = "A Clojure program to reverse translate numbers to phonewords."
+title = "Decode your phone number with Clojure" tags = ["clojure"] slug = "decode-phone-number"
 +++

 _The original article was shared on my [Medium](https://medium.com/@dawran6/decode-your-phone-number-with-clojure-373ccbd11bb9)_